 1. Copyrightable Works.
-You have lots of copyrightable works, such as buildings, customer lists, drawings, software, advertisements, the non-functional shape of a product or container, operations manuals, correspondence, website content, etc.
+Original creative expressions are copyrightable,54 e.g. buildings, customer lists, drawings, software, advertisements, the non-functional shape of a product or container,55 operations manuals, correspondence,56 website content, etc.

 2. Copyright's Limits.
-Copyright protects form, not content.
-Facts, business forms, collections of facts without "some minimal level of creativity," works, bare bones recipes, and works that are the only possible expression of an idea or information are not copyrightable.
+Copyright protects form, not content.57 Facts,58 business forms,59 mere collections of facts without "some minimal level of creativity,"60 works that are solely utilitarian,61 bare bones recipes,62 and works that are the only possible expression of an idea or information63 are not copyrightable.

 3. Duration.
-Life plus 70 years if the author is an individual; the earlier of 95 years from publication or 120 years from creation for works created by an employee within his or her scope of employment.
+Life plus 70 years if the author is an individual;64 the earlier of 95 years from publication or 120 years from creation for works created for hire, i.e., created by an employee within his or her scope of employment.65

 4. Infringement.
-Defendant infringes if (1) Plaintiff's work is protectable, (2) Defendant copied it, and (3) Defendant's work is substantially similar to the protectable part of it.
-Defendant may nevertheless win by proving a defense.
+Defendant infringes66 if (1) Plaintiff's work is protectable,67 (2) Defendant copied Plaintiff's work,68 and (3) Defendant's work is substantially similar to the protectable part of Plaintiff's work.69 The Defendant may nevertheless win by proving a defense.70

 5. Fair Use.
-The Fair Use doctrine gives a right to copy for criticism, news reporting, parody teaching, etc. Factors considered are: (1) purpose and character of the use, (2) nature of the copyrighted work, (3) amount and substantiality of the portion used, and (4) effect on the market for the copyrighted work.
+The Fair Use doctrine gives a right to copy for criticism, news reporting, parody teaching, etc. Factors considered are: (1) purpose and character of the use, (2) nature of the copyrighted work, (3) amount and substantiality of the portion used, and (4) effect on the market for the copyrighted work.71

 6. Derivative Work.
-Copyright rights in a single work are many and divisible.
-A derivative work adds something copyrightable to a prior work.
-It is independently copyrightable, but typically infringes the prior work.
-If you revise this paper, your derivative work infringes my copyright, but I cannot copy your revision without infringing your copyright.
+Copyright rights in a single work are many and divisible.72 A derivative work is a new work that adds something copyrightable to a prior work.73 It is independently copyrightable, but typically infringes the prior work.
+For example, if you revise this paper, I cannot copy your revision without infringing your copyright.74 Of course, your derivative work infringes my copyright.